MicrosoftDocs/learn/learn-pr/wwl-data-ai/create-enrichment-pipeline-azure-cognitive-search/includes/9-create-custom-skill.md

             return func.HttpResponse(body=json.dumps(result), mimetype="application/json", status_code=statuscode)
     ```

-5. Refresh the web page to reload the Visual Studio Codespace (*This is required to ensure the function deploys correctly*)
-6. After the page has refreshed, right-click (Ctrl+click on a Mac) the **custom-skill** folder and select **Deploy to Function App**.
+5. After the page has refreshed, right-click (Ctrl+click on a Mac) the **custom-skill** folder and select **Deploy to Function App**.
 Then deploy the function with the following settings:
     - **Subscription** (if prompted): Select your Azure subscription.
     - **Function**: Create a new Function App in Azure (Advanced)
     - **Function App Name**: Enter a globally unique name.